Rightpoint/FRY/README.md

 More Information on [Queries](FRY/DSL/Query.md) or the [Lookup Implementation](FRY/Lookup/Lookup.md)

 ### Predicates
 FRY provides some helpful macros to create compiler-checked predicates.
 There is a keypath predicate helper `FRY_PREDICATE_KEYPATH`, and selector predicate helper `FRY_PREDICATE_SELECTOR`.
 These predicates will make sure that the keypath or selector is valid, and add a `isKindOf:` check for safety.
-There are also a number short-hand helpers in [FRYDefines.h](FRY/FRYDefines.h) for more common lookups.
+There are also a number short-hand helpers in [FRYDefines.h](FRY/FRYDefines.h) for more common lookups like `ofKind()`, `atSectionAndRow()`, and `accessibilityLabel()`.

 ### Touch Synthesis